hariszaf/pema/README.md

 After you run the command above, you have now built a Docker container, in which you can work with P.E.M.A.

-P.E.M.A. gives you the opportunity, among others, to **BLAST** your data, in case you want to.
+P.E.M.A. gives you the opportunity, among others, to BLAST your data, in case you want to.

-In this and only in this case, you need to tell P.E.M.A. **where** to find your **BLAST database**.
+In this and only in this case, you need to tell P.E.M.A. where to find your BLAST database.
 So, in this case, you skip the previous command, and execute the commands below,specifying the path to where your data and the BLAST database are stored, i.e. changing the path_to_my_data and the path_to_BLAST_Database accordingly:

 ```